SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 (contents truncated for readability)

 This file is to be placed as `/.well-known/did.json` on the web server, e.g. `mydomain.com/.well-known/did.json`.
-As a result it will be accessible using the DID reference `did:web:mydomain.com` which we will be using when creating Verifiable Credentials in the following steps.
+As a result it will be accessible using the DID reference `did:web:mydomain.com` which we will be using when creating Gaia-X Credentials in the following steps.

 **Important:** Each `verificationMethod` entry in the DID document receives a unique `id` field.
 When creating Verifiable Credentials referencing the DID document, their `proof.verificationMethod` value must exactly match one of the `id`s within `verificationMethod` of the DID document!
 This includes the `#`-prefixed appendix (`did:web:mydomain.com#JWK2020-RSA` in this example).

 ### Step 3: Verifiable Credential for Legal Registration Number (LRN)

 To be acknowledged as a proper participant in the Gaia-X Trust Framework we need to legally identify ourselves as a [legal person](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/participant/#legal-person) that represents our entity (e.g. company).
-For this purpose we need a Verifiable Credential for our Legal Registration Number (LRN) as a requirement for our Participant Verifiable Credential later on.
+For this purpose we need a Gaia-X Credential for our Legal Registration Number (LRN) as a requirement for our Participant Gaia-X Credential later on.

-As mentioned in the introductory sections, the LRN Verifiable Credential takes a special position in this context as it is one of the few Verifiable Credentials that the provider will not sign itself.
+As mentioned in the introductory sections, the LRN Gaia-X Credential takes a special position in this context as it is one of the few Credentials that the provider will not sign itself.
 Instead, the trust anchor lies at the Gaia-X Digital Clearing House which verifies the LRN and attests its validity.
 The Clearing House has a dedicated API for this: the Notarization API.
-You can use the [Gaia-X Wizard](https://wizard.lab.gaia-x.eu/legalRegistrationNumber) for creating the Verifiable Credential or use the Notarization API directly.
+You can use the [Gaia-X Wizard](https://wizard.lab.gaia-x.eu/legalRegistrationNumber) for creating the Gaia-X Credentials or use the Notarization API directly.

 There is a notable quirk about the process here that needs some explanation before we go on.
 When requesting a LRN Verifiable Credential a **Verifiable Credential identifier** must be provided.